anngeldiaz24/login-test/README.md

 # Exam

-This project contains automated tests for the SauceDemo application using WebDriverIO.
+This project contains automated tests for the login page of the SauceDemo application using WebDriverIO.
+The tests validate different scenarios for logging in with valid and invalid credentials.

 ## Installation